Ash-S04/Graphing-in-Python/README.md

 Basic Graphing program in python for csv or excel files

-Download the Graph.py file and run.
+Download the GUI.py and graph.py files and run GUI.py.

-Input the file name you want to graph with the file extension (if an excel file then the sheet name of the sheet containing the table otherwise leave blank)

-When prompted enter the headers for the columns you wish to use as the x and y values and there errors
+Drag and drop the file with the data you want to plot and fill in all entry fields, then click create graph

-Input linear if you wish to use scipy optimise to find the linear fit of the data or leave blank for a scatter plot
+select linear if you wish to use scipy optimise to find the linear fit of the data or leave blank for a scatter plot

 Will output the optimised values of a and b and the errors from linear equation y=ax+b if optimisation occurs